Dealing with some difficult toddler behaviors? Lisa Tanner, mom of 9, shares her very best tips for taming the infamous toddler temper tantrum.

 - Check your own attitude

 - Forgive your child

-Let’s dive deeper into each step, so the next time your toddler throws a fit, you will be prepared.
+Now, let’s dive deeper into each step.
+So the next time your toddler throws a fit, you will be prepared.

 1| Check Your Own Attitude